 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 It is hard to find a better school than University of Georgia if you wish to pursue Radio, Television & Digital Communication as a major.
-University of Georgia radio, television & digital communication students receive 5.0% more than the standard digital communication graduate.
+Students who graduate from the Digital Communication program make around $33,982 for their early career and $59,960 in their mid career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 University of Miami is a wonderful option for students pursuing a Radio, Television & Digital Communication degree.
 After graduating, Digital Communication students generally make around $34,726 in their early careers.
 The location of Coral Gables, Florida, is wonderful for learners who desire a less busy, suburban place.

 Elon University is one of the best schools in the U.S. for Radio, Television & Digital Communication.
-Graduates of the Digital Communication program make around $35,874 for their early career and $55,696 in their mid career.
+Graduates from the Radio, Television & Digital Communication degree program at Elon University make 2.4% more than the average graduate in this field.
 It is placed in the suburban region of Elon, North Carolina.

 It's hard to beat Eastern Kentucky University if you wish to pursue Radio, Television & Digital Communication as a major.
 Graduates of the Digital Communication program make about $30,732 in their early career salary and $59,279 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Eastern Kentucky University's location in the small town of Richmond, Kentucky.